-Occasions requiring you to wear a tuxedo could mean that you will be escorting a gorgeous woman down the aisle, having your picture taken (most likely multiple times), or even given the opportunity to deliver a few words in front of a crowd to celebrate a special moment.
-When it is your moment to shine, you want to make sure that you look your absolute best.
+Occasions requiring you to wear a tuxedo could mean that you will be escorting a gorgeous woman down the aisle, having your picture taken (most likely multiple times), or even being given the opportunity to deliver a few words in front of a crowd to celebrate a special moment.
+So when it is your moment to shine, you want to ensure you look your absolute best.

 Many have attributed the creation of the modern-day tuxedo to wealthy American aristocrats in New York.
-Unknown to most, the tuxedo actually dates back to 1865 when Prince Edward VII wore a tuxedo as an alternative to a more formal tailcoat.
-In 1865, Prince Edward commissioned the first “tuxedo” to be made by a Savile Row tailor Henry Pool & Co., which is still on the row today.
-Instead of calling this garment a tuxedo, the tailors coined this garment the“took off”.
+But, unknown to most, the tuxedo dates back to 1865, when Prince Edward VII wore a tuxedo as an alternative to a more formal tailcoat.
+In 1865, Prince Edward commissioned the first “tuxedo” by a Savile Row tailor, Henry Pool & Co., which is still on the Row today.
+Instead of calling this garment a tuxedo, the tailors coined this garment the“took off.”

 The popularity of the tuxedo took over America thanks to a man named James Brown Potter.
-Potter, an American businessman, and multi-millionaire was an avid world traveler who was introduced to the Price of Wales during a trip to Britain with his wife Cora.
+Potter, an American businessman, and multi-millionaire was an avid world traveler who was introduced to the Prince of Wales during a trip to Britain with his wife, Cora.

 Having fallen in love with the Prince’s bold fashion statement, Potter asked the Prince for a recommendation for his tailor to replicate the same style.
 With the Prince’s recommendation, Potter commissioned a custom “took off” to be made for him.
-Later that year, Potter deputed his new jacket at the Autumn Ball in New York where he was the talk of the ball for his bold fashion statement.
-From there on the rest was history.
+Later that year, Potter debuted his new jacket at the Autumn Ball in New York, where he was the talk of the ball for his bold fashion statement.
+From there on, the rest was history.

 Renting vs Purchasing A Tuxedo

-If you are participating in a wedding where you are required to wear the same style of tuxedo that the rest of the groomsmen wear then you must rent a tuxedo even if you own your own unless it the same exact style ie lapel, color etc. This is simply for ascetics and so the bride-to-be does not shun you for the rest of your life.
+If you are participating in a wedding where you are required to wear the same style of tuxedo that the rest of the groomsmen wear, then you must rent a tuxedo even if you own your own unless it is the same style, i.e., lapel, color, etc.

-If you are deciding between renting vs purchasing based on economics, the bottom line is if you are going to wear a tuxedo more than two times a year then it makes sense to purchase.
+If you are deciding between renting vs. purchasing based on economics, the bottom line is if you wear a tuxedo more than two times a year, then it makes sense to purchase.
 Renting a tuxedo typically averages about $250 all in.
-Purchasing a tuxedo depends on the level of luxury you prefer but you can expect to spend at least $500 for an entry level tuxedo and all the required formal gear that goes with it.
+Purchasing a tuxedo depends on the level of luxury you prefer, but you can expect to spend at least $500 for an entry-level tuxedo and all the required formal gear that goes with it.

-If economics is not the main variable in your decision and you can plan at least 7 weeks ahead of the event then we recommend having your tuxedo custom-made.
-This will allow you to get the style, look, and detail that is best suited for you.
-We will warn you though as getting a custom-made tuxedo becomes the gateway drug to having all of your clothing custom-made.
+If economics is not the main variable in your decision and you can plan at least seven weeks ahead of the event, then we recommend having your tuxedo custom-made.
+This will allow you to get the style, look, and detail best suited for you.
+We will warn you, though, as getting a custom-made tuxedo becomes the gateway drug to having all of your clothing custom-made.
 It’s highly addicting!

 Here are 9 secrets that our custom stylists give our clients on how to wear a tuxedo:

-When deciding on how to wear a tuxedo, one rule to follow is that if your tuxedo shirt has a placket front than studs are required.
+When deciding on a tuxedo, one rule to follow is that if your tuxedo shirt has a placket front, then studs are required.
 When selecting your studs, select either silver or gold with a formal stone in black onyx or white mother of pearl for that classic look.
-For an unexpected element, you can also select studs in your favorite jewel tone such as emerald or ruby.
+You can also choose studs in your favorite jewel tone for an unexpected element such as emerald or ruby.

-If your formal shirt has a fly front that covers the placket, you can just wear formal cufflinks.
+If your formal shirt has a fly front that covers the placket, you can wear formal cufflinks.
 Cufflinks are a great way to honor your father or grandfather by wearing one of their older cufflink sets.
-These family heirlooms can bring in an unexpected personal touch to your outfit and when all the guests compliment how great you look you have an incredible story to tell behind your outfit.
+These family heirlooms can bring an unexpected personal touch to your outfit, and when all the guests compliment how great you look, you have an incredible story to tell behind your outfit.

-If at all possible plan ahead and have your tuxedo custom made.
+If possible, plan ahead and have your tuxedo custom-made.
 The standard average lead time for a custom tuxedo is six weeks.
-We advise our clients that once it arrives you also want to budget a week for any fine-tuning adjustments that need to be made.
-All things considered, it’s best to plan eight weeks ahead of the event if having a custom made is an option for you.
+We advise our clients that once it arrives, you also want to budget a week for any fine-tuning adjustments that need to be made.
+It’s best to plan eight weeks ahead of the event if having a custom-made is an option for you.

 3) Pair Your Lapels With The Proper Neckwear

 The most traditional neckwear worn with a tuxedo is a solid black silk bowtie.
-Over the years we have seen much evolution with what neckwear men are selecting to wear with their tuxedos.
+However, over the years, we have seen much evolution in what neckwear men select to wear with their tuxedos.
 From bowties made out of feathers, velvet, or patterns, the options have become endless.

 4) Finish Your Look With Proper Formal Shoes

 Typical formal shoes have a plain toe.
 No perforations or cap toe.
-Basically nothing on the toe – just plain.
+Nothing on the toe – just plain.